 Step Know Reason

 P x and y are odd integers.
 Hypothesis

-P 1
+P1

-: : i
+: i i :

 Q 1 There exists an integer q such

 that $xy = 2q + 1$.

 Q $x \cdot y$ is an odd integer.
 Definition of an odd integer

 Step Show Reason

 We now focus our effort on proving statement Q1 since we know that if we can prove Q1, then we can conclude that Q is true.
 We ask a backward question about Q1 such as, "How can we prove that there exists an integer q such that $x \cdot y = 2q + 1$?"
 We may not have a ready answer for this question, and so we look at the know portion of the table and try to connect the know portion to the show portion.
 To do this, we work forward from step P, and this involves asking a forward question.
 The basic form of this type of question is, "What can we conclude from the fact that P is true?"
-In this case, we can use the definition of an odd integer to conclude that there exist integers m and n such that n0 such that n1 such that n2 and n3 we will call this Step n4 in the know-show table.
-It is important to notice that we were careful not to use the letter n4 to denote these integers.
-If we had used n4 again, we would be claiming that the same integer that gives n5 and n6 since there is no guarantee that n6 equals n7.
+In this case, we can use the definition of an odd integer to conclude that there exist integers m and m such that m is important to notice that we were careful not to use the letter m to denote these integers.
+If we had used m again, we would be claiming that the same integer that gives m in m and m for the integers m and m since there is no guarantee that m equals m.
 The basic rule of thumb is to use a different symbol for each new object we introduce in a proof.
 So at this point, we have: